shinchan1506/cs426_Imai_Shin-2-/README.md

 ### Non-plain-vanilla procedure/rule (see the Hw02 handout for what would qualify as an unusual procedure/rule):
 Player can strike a deal with the evil computer to win at the price of the other players,  but the player cannot trust the evil computer so it will be a gamble

+### Executive Summary:
+Binary Birds is a game of seeking and capturing played on PC for casual gamers of all ages.
+The goal is to collect a required number of eggs and birds in order to create some binary that will destroy the evil Spacesmasher, a computer intent on destroying you and your friends.